Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 ## Your Day 6 Action Plan

-### BEFORE Day 6 Starts (Friday 18:00 Server Time):
+### BEFORE Day 6 Starts (Saturday 0:00 Server Time):
-- [ ] Decide your strategy: Aggressive, Defensive, or Full Defense
+- [ ] Decide your strategy: Aggressive, Defensive, or Learning to Hunt
 - [ ] Check your healing speedups (do you have enough?)
 - [ ] Check your gas supply (needed for HQ attacks)
+- [ ] Buy 8-hour shields for hunting (recommended for most players)
-- [ ] Prepare 24-hour shields if going defensive
+- [ ] Buy 24-hour shields only if staying fully defensive
 - [ ] Coordinate with alliance in chat
 - [ ] Position troops appropriately
+- [ ] **Shield before going offline!**

-### STARTING Day 6 (Friday 18:00):
+### STARTING Day 6 (Saturday 0:00):

-**If Aggressive:**
+**If Aggressive Hunting:**
 1. Scout enemy alliance members (find weaker targets)
 2. Coordinate with alliance for territory attacks
-3. Launch attacks during active alliance hours
+3. Launch attacks during active hours
-4. Balance risk vs. reward (don't over-commit!)
+4. **Use 8-hour shields when going offline** (not 24-hour!)
+5. Go online → hunt for 1-2 hours → shield when done
-5. Keep healing speedups ready
+6. Keep healing speedups ready
+7. Balance points with looting opportunities

+**If Learning to Hunt (Newer Players):**
+1. **Shield when offline, hunt when online**
+2. Scout farm accounts and very weak enemies
+3. Start with 3-5 attacks to learn mechanics
+4. Track your wins/losses and loot gained
+5. Use 8-hour shields between hunting sessions
+6. Learn from every battle (win or lose!)
+7. Focus on targets 30-50% of your power

-**If Defensive:**
+**If Defensive (Reinforcement Only):**
 1. Activate 24-hour shield
 2. Join strong alliance member's HQ as reinforcement
 3. Earn passive points when they get attacked
-4. Stay safe, collect points
+4. Stay protected while contributing
-5. Celebrate smart strategy!

-**If Full Defense:**
-1. Activate 24-hour shield
-2. Focus on preparing for next week
-3. Accept lower chest rewards this day
-4. Save resources for next Alliance Duel
-5. No shame in this choice!
+5. Use this only if truly unable to hunt

 ## What NOT to Do on Day 6